bgawalt/deep_mine/README.md

 I'm running this on my fairly-old Macbook Pro.
 I did some wrangling with Homebrew to get Python 3.7 running.
-From there, I set up a blank virtual environment and installed Scikit Learn:
+From there, I set up a blank virtual environment and installed Scikit Learn and Pillow:

 ```
 pip install -U scikit-learn
+pip install Pillow
 ```

 In total, the environment looks like: